-Discover Mindfulness is a non-profit organization helping to create communities, tools and awareness to bring mindfulness, well-being and mental health to Canadian schools.
+Discover Mindfulness is a volunteer organization helping to create communities, tools and awareness to bring mindfulness, well-being and mental health to Canadian schools.

 We educate people about the benefits and applications of mindfulness, including evidence-based mindfulness programs for students, educators, parents, and others who work with children and teens.